 The SRR is an internal document therefore no engagement with external stakeholders has been undertaken.
 There has been regular communication and involvement in the development and review of the risks with Heads of Departments, relevant topic specialists eg Health and Safety, and with the Executive Directors both on an individual level and corporately when formally meeting as RMG.
-Dates of RMG meetings are noted in the section below.
+RMG meetings have been held quarterly as per business schedule.